dalgard/meteor-viewmodel/README.md

   detached: false,

   // Run once when the element is rendered, right before the first call to set.
-  // Used to initalize a jQuery plugin or similar.
-When creating a binding
+  // Used to initalize things like jQuery plugins.
+When creating a binding that
-  // that only contains this init function, set detached: true.
+  // only contains this init function, set detached: true.
-  init: function ($elem, orig_value, args, kwhash) {
+  init: function ($elem, init_value, args, kwhash) {
     // For example
-    $elem.init("plugin", kwhash.options);
+    $elem.myPlugin("init", kwhash.options);
   },

   // Apply the original value and new values to the DOM